Uncertainty continues over steel tariffs after Trump deal

 Asked if the UK is being “strung along” by Mr Trump, the spokesman said: “I don’t accept that.”

-In April, the UK Government used emergency powers to take control of British Steel and continue production at the site after Chinese owners Jingye proposed shutting the Scunthorpe site’s two blast furnaces and other key steelmaking operations.
+In April, the UK Government used emergency powers to take control of British Steel and continue production at Scunthorpe after Chinese owners Jingye proposed shutting the site’s two blast furnaces and other key steelmaking operations.

-But its future is still uncertain, with Transport Secretary Heidi Alexander saying the Government is eager for it to be “part of a commercially-operated business with private investment”.
+Despite the wording of Mr Trump’s executive order, Sir Keir insisted the ownership structure of British Steel does not need to change to complete the deal with the US.

-She told Sky News: “We’re talking to a number of third parties about that.
-At the moment, no options are off the table.”
+“There’s further work to do in relation to steel, but we’re getting on and doing that work, and that doesn’t require us to change the ownership of British Steel,” he said.

 The minister told BBC Breakfast: “We’re working through some technical detail around steel because we want to bring that 25% tariff that applies at the moment obviously down further.”